Prehistoric technology

 Prehistoric technology is technology that predates recorded history.
 History is the study of the past using written records.
 Anything prior to the first written accounts of history is prehistoric, including earlier technologies.
-About 2.5 million years before writing was developed, technology began with the earliest hominids who used stone tools, which they may have used to start fires, hunt, and bury their dead.
+About 2.5 million years before writing was developed, technology began with the earliest hominids who used stone tools, which they first used to hunt food, and later to cook.